Epistates/turbomcp/crates/turbomcp-core/README.md

 }
 ```

-## Shareable Patterns for Async Concurrency (v1.0.10)
+## Shareable Patterns for Async Concurrency

-TurboMCP Core v1.0.10 introduces powerful abstractions for thread-safe sharing that form the foundation for SharedClient, SharedTransport, and SharedServer:
+TurboMCP Core provides abstractions for thread-safe sharing that form the foundation for SharedClient, SharedTransport, and SharedServer:

 ### Generic Shareable Trait